 Counterfeit is a big problem.
 The bigger problem is not knowing what to do about it.
 But we cannot sit idle, can we?
 As the grey market grabs us by its claws, we embrace technology to tackle it.
-Since counterfeit is a major concern in developing countries, the government of India has tried to bring in strict regulations.
+Since counterfeiting is a major concern in developing countries, the government of India has tried to bring in strict regulations.
 Lately, the authorities have tried to bring in technology to improve compliance.
 Regulatory compliance has been a significant concern for pharmaceuticals and agricultural sectors in India.
 After all, fake medical and allied products can have disastrous consequences.
 Also, Indian pharmaceuticals rely on exports for revenue.

 Globally, the regulatory and packaging standard requirements for medicines are strict.
 So no doubt, it is time for India to catch up.
 Now let’s look at agriculture.
 Indian economy depends on agricultural produce.
-But most Indian farmers follow traditional farming methods.
+However, most Indian farmers follow traditional farming methods.
 Given the complexity of the supply chain and the sectors, the government had to regulate these industries.
 It sounds good.
 No doubt, the intent is good.
 But are we getting the results?
 Or is it adding only to the operation cost of packaging and logistics?

 Have you heard of DAVA?
 Have you seen the QR codes on pesticide packages?

-Counterfeit production has become sophisticated.
-One cannot distinguish between a fake and a genuine product only by seeing.
-So we need the latest anti-counterfeit technology.
-But experts in anti-counterfeit technology warn against using technology without understanding it.
-Founder of ACVISS technology, Vikas Jain, says, “We need to understand the purpose of introducing new technology.
+Founder of Acviss, Vikas Jain, says, We need to understand the purpose of introducing new technology.
 Are we trying to track and trace a product?
 Are we looking at collating data points and making authenticity verification easy?
 Often government regulations like the DAVA codes create more issues than solutions.
 It happens because such regulations only serve compliance needs.
-Brands keep asking extensions for implementation because they see no value-addition.”
+Brands keep asking for extensions for implementation because they see no value-addition.”

 It is hard to argue against Vikas because some government regulations to fight fake goods are haphazard.
 Have you seen the DAVA website?
 On the one hand, it is not user-friendly.
 In an era where ease of use is the buzzword, slow websites are off-putting.
 Time is of the essence in data aggregation and data management.
 “Who has the time for a slow-loading website?” asks Vikas.
 But, if we look at DAVA codes, there are technical issues in the regulation.